Making Sure You Get Reimbursed by Your Renter's Insurance Company

-It is easiest to do this by writing each room's name (dining room, bedroom, ect.) at the top of a sheet of paper.
-Put all of your "room papers" on a clip board and then go to each room and start writing down everything that you would want to be reimbursed for.
+It is easiest to do this by writing each room's name (dining room, bedroom, etc.) at the top of a sheet of paper.
+Put all of your "room papers" on a clipboard and then go to each room and start writing down everything that you would want to be reimbursed for.
 If something in a room has a particular value, note more information about it (such as an old ring from your grandma).
 Write down how much you paid for each item because if you have a replacement cost policy (which you should have), you will get reimbursed for what you paid for the item.

 Attach receipts if you still have them.
 Also, if you have some items that are worth a lot, check to make sure that they are currently covered on your renter's insurance policy.
 Some items, such as jewelry, firearms, and business equipment, have coverage limits but you can check with your insurance company about adding additional coverages.